Ten unconventional things that helped our family this year

 I can feel the change in myself too.
 I am stronger.
 I feel like I am emerging from the depths, becoming more of a rock again.
 Not rigid, but steady enough that others can lean on me for a while as they cross the seas of their own journeys.

-I know work will ramp up again and that will bring new adjustments.
-But given the chance to choose again, I would still make the same call.
-I am so glad I took this year to really know my children and to let us all grieve and rebuild.
+This year has not been easy, but given the chance to choose again, I would still make the same call.
+I am glad I took this year to really know my children and to let us all grieve and rebuild.

 If any part of this helps another parent feel less alone or sparks one new idea to try at home, then writing it down is worth it.